-Teaching LLMs to Admit Uncertainty in OCR
+Teaching VLMs to Admit Uncertainty in OCR from Lossy Visual Inputs

 Abstract